 Honors Pre-Calculus emphasizes problem solving skills and advanced algebraic reasoning, all while integrating the major themes of the previous courses in preparation for calculus.
-Topics of study include a review of fundamental algebra skills, analysis of graphs and functions, the difference quotient, average rate of changes, transformations of functions, operations and inverses of functions, quadratic and polynomial functions, rational functions, exponential and logarithmic functions, trigonometric functions, analytic trigonometry, polar coordinates, vectors, systems of equations, partial fractions, conic sections, sequences and series, and probability.
-Additionally, students in this course will cover the foundations of limits and the derivative in preparation for calculus.
+Students in this course will also cover the foundations of limits and the derivative in preparation for calculus.

-Students who wish to take the summer Honors Pre-Calculus course in lieu of taking a full year of Honors Pre-Calculus must have a "B" average in Honors Algebra II/Trigonometry.
-An "A-" average in the summer course will be required for AP Calculus AB.
-Lower grades in the summer course will place the student in Honors Applied Calculus.
+Students who wish to take the summer Honors Pre-Calculus course in lieu of taking a full year of Honors Pre-Calculus must have an "A" average in Honors Algebra II & Trigonometry and a teacher recommendation.
+An "A" average in the summer course will be required for AP Calculus AB.
+Lower grades in the summer course will place the student in Honors Applied Calculus, Concepts of Calculus or possibly retaking Honors Pre-Calculus.
 This course is not available to ACP Algebra II students.
+If summer Pre-Calculus is taken outside of RBC, whether at another school or online, students will be required to take the final exam given to our summer Pre-Calculus students by the first week in August.
+Placement for the following year will be based on the results of the exam.
+Students must achieve a Math SAT of 600 or better to get into AP Calculus.
+Grade 10 students must have a comparable PSAT score.